irrwahn/githook/README.md

    directly accessible is the `hook.php` script, outside access to everything else should be denied as e.g. suggested by the included `.htaccess` file.
-First and foremost you do not want anyone to see your `githook.ini`, as it contains mail account credentials in plain text.
+First and foremost you do not want anyone to see your configuration file, as it contains mail account credentials in plain text.
+See also the first note in section *Configuration* below.

    * If the script is configured to log events to a file, that file should be writable by the web server.